These easy Baby Banana Muffins are the best baby-led weaning muffins for toddlers with a delicious, soft, fluffy texture.

 You can offer plain raw banana pieces to babies.
 You don’t have to cook bananas for babies.

-You have a few options to feed bananas to babies.
+You have a few options for feeding bananas to babies.
 You can, for example, cut chunks of bananas that toddlers can hold by hand and suck or bite on.

 Another nourishing way to offer bananas to babies is to make 3-ingredients baby oatmeal muffins or the egg-free baby banana muffin recipe below.